Rosedale Abbey

 Rosedale Abbey is a village in North Yorkshire, England.
-It is approximately 8 mi north-west of Pickering, 8 miles south-east of Castleton and within Rosedale, part of the North York Moors National Park.
+It is approximately 8 mi north-west of Pickering, 8 miles south-east of Castleton and within Rosedale, part of the North York Moors National Park, taking its name from the priory of nuns which existed there before the Reformation.

 From 1974 to 2023 it was part of the district of Ryedale.
 It is now administered by the unitary North Yorkshire Council.